Hitachi (Australian train): Trials, early use and adaptations

 The first to Hitachi train to operate in revenue service, on 24 December 1972, was four-carriage set 1M-901T-902T-2M, on the St Kilda line.

 Weekends in February and March 1973 saw the first four carriages being tested and advertised to the public on demonstration trips.
 On the afternoon of 6 March 1973, the set returned to the Workshops, where the consist was altered by swapping out 902T for 903T, and adding 301D-3M.
 Later, 301D was noted as having entered service with drawbars at both ends, preventing its use as a leading driving trailer.
 The six-carriage set was then used for brake tests between Seaford and Frankston on 8 March 1973.

 A seven-car Silver train ran from Newport Workshops to Jolimont Workshops on Thursday 14 February 1974, with in-service pair 4M-305D used to transfer 4-car set 15M-911T-910T-14M, about to enter service, with an additional carriage, 902T, attached to the rear.

 As originally introduced, the Silver fleet was going to use marker lights as route indications at all times, in contrast to previous fleets, which used destination discs in daytime and marker lights at night.
 Inadequate visibility of the marker lights during daylight led to that instruction being cancelled.
 Consequently, in 1973, the only daytime route indication was the destination rolls at each end of trains, and staff were expected to memorise the relevant rosters.
 Daylight use of the marker lamps was expected to be reintroduced from 7 February 1974 but, from February 1974, the trains were gradually fitted with route indication disc brackets.
 Most of the fleet had been equipped by 7 March 1974.

 The fitting of shunter's steps to the ends of carriages began around March 1974, enabling division of 6-car sets into a 2- and 4-car set.
 Additionally, subject to special instructions regarding the locking of all doors, Hitachi trains were permitted to stable at outstations "for a few months" prior to that time.

 An investigation found that people preferred a new, contoured type of seat over the original slab type, with 82.6% of those surveyed being in favour of the new design.

+When the sets were reconfigured from four- and two-car consists to uniform three-car sets, most of the motor and driving cars had their end doors sealed and the internal doors removed, but 30M was noted with the internal door still fitted despite the external change.
+It was later noted that the external doors had only been fitted to cars 1-22M and 301-31D, and that no cars were outshopped from Newport Workshops during July 1974, possibly to accommodate the design changes including a wider driver's cabin which had been a complaint of the early units.

+15M had been used to test radio equipment in the early 1980s with a special compartment fitted.
+The compartment, empty, was still present as at 17 July 1986.